Hew-ux/batocera-assets/splash-screens/README.md

 banner-icon.png - For use as Batocera's avatar/display picture/user profile picture.
 This has a lot of the post-effects removed to appear more legibly at smaller rendering resolutions.

+circle-avatar.png - For sites that A. use circular avatar "holes" and B. don't feature a zoom and crop tool when uploading, ahem _reddit_.

 splash-image.png - The official splash image used by Batocera for its boot sequence, game loading, and other miscellaneous purposes.

+splash-image-4k.png - A 4K version of the official splash image.
+This isn't actually used (yet).

+splash-image-480p.png - The official splash image used by Batocera for its boot sequence when the video mode is set to 480p (either by the device's defaults or manual user intervention).
+It is cropped to a 4:3 aspect ratio to match those devices better.

+splash-image-<other-thing>.png - Alterations of the main splash image, free to use for the promotion of Batocera.